ulfmagnetics/trix-hub/README.md

 - **TimeProvider**: Displays current time and date
 - **BitmapRenderer**: Creates 64x32 bitmaps for LED matrix
-- **ASCIIRenderer**: Creates terminal output for testing
+- **ASCIIRenderer**: Creates 64×16 colored terminal output using half-block technique for pixel-perfect preview
 - **MatrixClient**: Stubbed (saves to files, HTTP POST not yet implemented)

-You can test locally with `python demo.py` or build and deploy to the Pi with `npm run deploy:full`.
+You can test locally with `npm run test:ascii` for instant colored preview, or build and deploy to the Pi with `npm run deploy:full`.